 Red Ribbon Week is held each year October 23 – 31, and a Kick-off is held to celebrate the beginning of Red Ribbon activities in Georgia.
-All Schools are invited to bring students to this year’s Kick-off which will be held on Thursday, October 17th.
-The Kick-off will be held at the Barnes Amphitheatre (Mable House) 5239 Floyd Road SW, Mableton, GA 30126.
+All Schools are invited to bring students to this year’s Kick-off which will be held on Thursday, October 22, 2020.
+The 2020 Kick-Off will be held VIRTURALY.
 We are hoping that you will plan to join us.

 Red Ribbon events target the following:

 - Legislators/Policy Makers

 Each year, Governor Brian Kemp and the Department of Behavioral Health and Developmental Disabilities, Office of Behavioral Health Prevention, along with the Georgia Red Ribbon Committee recognizes groups and communities who have done an exemplary job in promoting and educating others about drug awareness, drug free living, and healthy lifestyle choices during the Georgia Red Ribbon Campaign.